top of page

 (…) and on important holidays they solemnly indulge in drunkenness.”

 The lines above concerning the emperor’s charter and the right to uphold their own laws, are, we think, very identical to the sagas about the freedom privileges the Frisians received from Charlemagne.
 Was Alpert of Metz describing Frisian merchants?
-Read our post Magnus’ Choice.
+Read our blog post Magnus’ Choice.
 The Origins of the Frisian Freedom for more detailed backgrounds on this topic.

 Cunera was a cousin of Ursula and princes of Orcades ‘Orkney’.
 She was the daughter of duke Aurelius.
 Florencia, her mother, was the daughter of the sultan of Babylonia.
 Cunera decided to join her Cornish cousin Ursula on her pilgrimage.
-The journey up the river Rhine to Rome went smoothly.
+The journey up the River Rhine to Rome went smoothly.
 Only in the city of Cologne an angel appeared to Ursula and told her that on her way back she would receive the martyr crown in this city, together with all her companions.
 This didn’t stop Ursula and all the others to continue their journey to Rome.
 Ursula, Cunera and all the others sailed to Basel, crossed the Alps, and made it to the eternal city where they were received by pope Cyriacus.
 A pope unknown in history, by the way.

 On their way back when they arrived at Cologne, and apparently fully prepared to receive the crown of martyrdom, the city was besieged by the Huns.
 Attila was their leader, and it was he who killed Ursula with an arrow.
 All women were slaughtered by the Huns.
 Only Cunera survived.
 Or, was she not ready for the martyr's crown yet? we add.
 Because of her looks and beauty, maiden Cunera was saved by the heathen coninc van den Rijn 'king of the Rhine' who happened to be in the hood.
 King Radbod was standing with his army on the other side of the River Rhine, unable to help the defenceless women.
 Cunera washed up, more dead than alive, on the other side of the river where Radbod was.
 Like a true Saint Martin of Tours, Radbod hid her under his fancy woollen cloak and took her to his citadel.